Law enforcement in Guatemala

-Guatemalan law enforcement, mainly performed by the civilian-led National Civil Police of Guatemala(PNC), yet assisted by its military, which has a poor record with regard to human rights violations.
+Guatemalan law enforcement, mainly performed by the civilian-led National Civil Police (PNC), yet assisted by its military, which has a poor record with regard to human rights violations.
 During President general Otto Pérez Molina, elected in 2012, stepped up the use of military reinforcement in the country's law enforcement, which was introduced in 2005 as a 'temporary measure' yet lasted several electoral periods.
 During the country's civil war from 1960 to 1996, 200,000 people were killed and 45,000 forcibly disappeared.

 According to the Historical Clarification Commission, Guatemala's truth and reconciliation commission, the Guatemalan state (military and government paramilitaries) was responsible for over 90 percent of human rights abuses recorded there.
 More recently, in October 2012, six people were killed and another 34 injured when soldiers opened fire into a crowd of indigenous protesters.
 The military has also been tied to drug trafficking and organized crime.

-After the internal conflict, as part of the peace agreements, the Policia Nacional Civil (PNC) was established as national civilian police with a nation-wide jurisdiction and a departament based division.
+After the internal conflict, as part of the peace agreements, the Policia Nacional Civil (PNC) was established as national civilian police with a nationwide jurisdiction and a departament based division.